bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+dansRoll() calls on a function from outside of it's scope

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+This may not return to the starting neutral point of zero since the function calls on the result of the previous roll.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is the scope of the function personalDice.

 ### Task 2c - Exit Ticket